-Section 5.4 A table that shows your costs for a long-term (to a 90-day) supply of a drug
+Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug

-For some drugs, you can get a long-term supply (also called an "extended supply") when you fill your prescription.
+For some drugs, you can get a long-term supply (also called an "extended supply").
 A long-term supply is up to a 90-day supply.
-(For details on where and how to get a long-term supply of a drug, see Chapter 5, Section 2.4.)
+The table below shows what you pay when you get a long-term supply of a drug.